 CMDS 4560: Child and Adolescent Language Disorders

-Hamilton, M.B., Mont, E., & McLain, C. (accepted).
+Hamilton, M.B., Mont, E., & McLain, C. (2018).
 Deletion, omission, reduction: Redefining the language we use to talk about AAE.
 Perspectives of the ASHA Special Interest Groups.

 Pearson, J. N., Hamilton, M. B., & Meadan, H. (2018).
 “We saw our son blossom” A guide for fostering culturally responsive partnerships to support African American autistic children and their families.
 Perspectives of the ASHA Special Interest Groups, 3(1), 84-97.

 Hamilton, M. B., Angulo-Jiménez, H., Taylo, C., & DeThorne, L. S. (2018).
 Clinical implications for working with nonmainstream dialect speakers: A focus on two Filipino kindergartners.
 Language, Speech, and Hearing Services in Schools, 1-12.

 Hamilton, M-B. (2016).
 What does it mean to sound African American?
 Teachers’ perceptions of school age children’s communication (Dissertation, University of Illinois at Urbana-Champaign).

 DeThorne, L.S., Hengst, J., & Hamilton, M-B. (2016).
 Communication disorders.
 In: Howard S. Friedman (Ed.), Encyclopedia of mental health, 2nd Edition, Vol. 1, (pp. 324-329).
 Waltham, MA: Academic Press.

 Jarrett, R.L., Hamilton, M-B., & Coba-Rodriguez, S. (2015).
 "So we would all help pitch in:" The family literacy practices of low-income African American mothers of preschoolers.
 Journal of Communication Disorders.